gridgo/gridgo-docs/getting_started/bean/index.rst

                         |                      |                                        |                       |
                         +-- ImmutableBArray ---+---------------------------- WrappedImmutableBArray        MutableBArray

-definition
+Definition
 ----------

+BElement
-BElement is the top of all bean type.
+    is the top of all bean type.
+BValue
-BValue wrap any value which is primitive: Boolean, Character, String, Number (byte, short, int, long, float, double, BigInteger, BigDecimal), raw binary (byte[]).
+    wrap any value which is primitive: `Boolean`, `Character`, `String`, `Number` (byte, short, int, long, float, double, BigInteger, BigDecimal), `raw binary` (byte[]).
 Specially, BValue can convert any primitive type to any other.
+Container
-BContainer define any kind of BElement which can contain any other BElement.
+    define any kind of BElement which can contain any other BElement.
+BObject
-BObject define a key-value data structure
+    define a key-value data structure
+BArray
-BArray define a sequence data structure
+    define a sequence data structure

-usage
+Usage
 -----

 Using static methods define in top interface to create correlative instance:

-mutable instances
+Mutable instances
 ~~~~~~~~~~~~~~~~~

 - BReference.of(data): create a mutable instance of BReference